jaripeeperkorn/LSTM_Process_Model_Structure/README.md

 The other folders contain the results for both hyper parameter searches.

-You can find the csv's of all training, test and simulated logs here: https://data.mendeley.com/datasets/g4mybythn3/1
+You can find the csv's of all training, test and simulated (simple) event logs here: https://data.mendeley.com/datasets/g4mybythn3/1